 DOE Focus on Grid Modernization.

 The Department of Energy's Quadrennial Energy Review indicates the government's intentions for a 10-year, $3.5 billion spending plan to "provide the tools necessary for the evolution of the grid of the future."
-Speakers discussed the kind of technology application areas and advances that are prime to receive this influx of investment funding, and how to position for success.
+Speakers will discuss the kind of technology application areas and advances that are prime to receive this influx of investment funding, and how to position for success.

 Facilitated by Industry Leaders.

 Illinois is ranked 3rd in the nation for its grid modernization policies, investments, and activities, according to the 2014 National Grid Modernization Index, developed by the GridWise alliance and the Smart Grid Policy Center.
-Forum sessions featured energy providers and technology executives who are at the vanguard of grid modernization and reliability in the U.S.
+Forum sessions will feature energy providers and technology executives who are at the vanguard of grid modernization and reliability in the U.S.

 In-Depth Education, Focused Networking.